 For example, your family plans to go on a trip to the park today.
 Do you take a few minutes to pack a lunch or go out to eat (outside of your weekly budget) when ravenous hunger hits?

 Consider future needs in your family.
 Talk about needs that extend beyond this day or this week.
 Do you plan to add a child to your family?
 What’s your family’s future plan for education?
 Do you think you’ll want to move to a new home someday?
 Talk with your spouse about what the future could hold.
 You'll both be glad you did.

 Be Prepared to be Different from Friends, Family, and Neighbors

 As parents, we tell our children to be independent and not always go with the crowd.
 Sometimes, we violate that principle with our financial decisions.
 It’s often easier to do what everyone else does.
 We often refer to this as “keeping up with the Joneses.”
 If you make a decision that has financial implications for your family, make it for the right reasons.
 Don't make go down a path because it’s what everyone else seems to be doing.

 Take Action to Protect Your Family

 Foresight is important, but it only makes a difference with action.
-If you believe unexpected might happen, then an emergency fund has to be established.
+If you believe unexpected might happen, then an emergency fund has to happen.
 If you want to send a child to college someday, then you need to plan for resources to support that goal.
 If you want to be prepared to retire someday, then you need to lay the groundwork for that to happen.
-Planning for future events that could impact your family financially is prudent.
+Planning for future events that could impact your family finances is prudent.
 It’s not about predicting the future.
 It’s about you and your spouse taking reasonable steps to protect your family.